Arctic Circle Parallel

 The Arctic Circle includes the area north of the Arctic Circle at 66° 33’, that is the Southernmost latitude in the Northern Hemisphere at which the sun can continuously remain above or below the horizon for 24 hours.

-As seen by the map above, the area so defined include only the Northernmost island of Iceland, Grimsey, most of Greenland, Nunavut and part of the Northern territories, the northernmost part of Alaska and Russia, and Lapland.
+As seen by the map above, the area so defined includes only the northernmost island of Iceland, Grímsey, most of Greenland, Nunavut and part of the Northern territories, the northernmost part of Alaska and Russia, and Lapland.

-The tree line is the northernmost border where trees can grow
+The tree line definition is derived from the northernmost border on which trees can grow.

-The areas is delimited by country, by continuous lines connecting specific coordinates listed in the Annex itself (see here).
+The area is delimited by country through continuous lines connecting specific coordinates listed in the Annex itself.

 As previously mentioned, there exists no formal definition of the Arctic region in the context of research in Iceland.
 However, the following working definition – originally developed within the Icelandic Joint Committee on Arctic Affairs - is often used as an important guideline:

 “Icelandic Arctic issues involve research, monitoring, education, and public discourse that relate to both distinctive and common denominators of nature, culture, economy and history of the Arctic region in an international context”.